CardCheckCardCheck

 Is “salary in my account” the same as minimum income on the page?

-No. The rupee figure on the product page is a bank’s published or indicative bar.
-You still need to meet the bank’s age, CIBIL, and documentation rules.
-A higher in-hand salary usually makes fee waiver milestones easier to hit.
+No. The rupee figure on the product page is a published or indicative bar.
+You still need to satisfy age, CIBIL, and KYC rules.
+Higher in-hand pay usually makes fee waiver spend targets easier.

 Why is HDFC Infinia Metal in the “high salary” list if I can’t apply online?

-Which of the nine is “safest” for a first job?
+Which of the nine is gentlest for a first job?

 Do self-employed people use the same shortlist?